NCSU-Libraries/collection_guides/README.md

 The search results use Solr's [Result Grouping](https://cwiki.apache.org/confluence/display/solr/Result+Grouping) feature to aggregate component-level results with their parent collection in order to provide appropriate context.

 The application uses the [RSolr](https://github.com/rsolr/rsolr) Ruby client for Apache Solr for all interactions with the Solr index.
-Solr configuration files are available in this repository for both Solr 4 (in `solr_4_conf`) and 5 (in `solr_conf`).
+Solr configuration files are available in this repository in `solr_conf`.

 ### Finding aid presentation